Tom Horgan, CEO

 Joe Daniele is a recognized world expert in Intellectual Property (IP) and Technology Commercialization, with more than 30 years of experience in IP and Technology Commercialization including generating and extracting value from portfolios of patents, technology, software, etc. He has led numerous R&D and licensing efforts and completed roughly 500 IP licenses and arrangements.
 He has been elected to the IAM 300, The World’s Leading IP Strategists annually from 2009 to present, is a Certified Licensing Professional, and serves on Boards of Advisers at companies in internet security and cancer diagnostics.
 Prior to Acorn, he was Senior Vice President of IP and Technology Commercialization at SAIC/Leidos, a $10+ billion Washington DC-based company.
 There, he established the IP Management and Technology Commercialization functions and generated significant revenue and equity commercializing the IP and technology of SAIC/Leidos and its subsidiary, Telcordia.
 Prior to SAIC, Joe held senior line management and corporate positions at Xerox, and founded and headed the Xerox Intellectual Capital Business Unit and the Corporate Office for Management of Intellectual Property.
 There, he was responsible for worldwide licensing and commercialization of all Xerox’ IP including roughly 9,000 patent families and related software and technology.
 In his long Xerox career, he was a VC Partner in the precursor to Xerox New Enterprises, was Corporate Strategist and Science Advisor to the President, and headed Scanned Imaging Technology, and FWA Ink Jet.
 Prior to Xerox, he was at Philips, where he managed laser R&D through pilot manufacture for the world’s first compact disc readers and burners, and early fiber optic communications.
 He has a BS in Electrical Engineering and a Ph.D. in Physics of Solids both from MIT, and an MBA from the University of Rochester.
 He has published more than 25 papers, contributed to several books, and holds 22 patents.

 Mr. Caliguri has over 25 years of experience in the telecom and technology industries, and has led the Acorn telecom division since its inception.
-Previously, he was one of eight founders and senior executive officers at Leap Wireless, Inc., an international wireless telecom company with a portfolio of spectrum licenses (Mexico, Chile, Australia and Russia) that began as a 1998 spin-off of QUALCOMM.
-As a key member of Leap’s founding executive management team, Steve helped guide Leap’s three-year transition into a major international wireless competitor and the 10th largest U.S. carrier, with 1,000 employees, revenues exceeding$500M annualized, and more than 1 million wireless customers.
-In addition, Steve has extensive M&A and corporate development experience, and was responsible for Leap’s profitable investment in the Chilean wireless operating company SMARTCOM PCS.
-Prior to Leap Wireless, Steve was senior director of product management for the CDMA Infrastructure Division of QUALCOMM, where he focused on the development of world-class products for system-level applications including WLL, mobility systems, data systems, and advanced network solutions.
-He received his Bachelor of Science degree in physics from Boston College in 1984 and an MSEE from Northeastern University in 1988.
+Previously, he was one of eight founders and senior executive officers at Leap Wireless, Inc., an international wireless telecom company with a portfolio of spectrum licenses that began as a 1998 spin-off of Qualcomm.
+As a key member of Leap’s founding executive management team, Steve helped guide Leap’s three-year transition into a major international wireless competitor and the 10th largest U.S. carrier, with 1,000 employees, revenues exceeding $500M annualized, and more than 1 million wireless customers.
+In addition, Steve has extensive M&A and corporate development experience, and was responsible for Leap’s profitable investment in the Chilean wireless operating company Smartcom PCS.
+Prior to Leap Wireless, Steve was senior director of product management for the CDMA Infrastructure Division of Qualcomm, where he focused on the development of world-class products for system-level applications including WLL, mobility systems, data systems, and advanced network solutions.
+He received his Bachelor of Science degree in physics from Boston College and a Master of Science in electrical engineering from Northeastern University.
 He also attended Boston College’s MBA program.

 Dr. Paul Clifton, Vice President, Semiconductor